The Final Miami Heat Roster Spot

 Whatever the contract that owner Micky Arison would ultimately approve, the Heat will, or at least should, have a strong interest in Oden this summer.
 Injuries of the kind he has sustained, serious and career-threatening as they may be, are far more likely to be overcome at an early age; Oden is, after all, still just 25 years old.

 Maybe the interest will be at the minimum.
 Maybe it will be for up to $3.2 million.
-It’s too soon for anyone, including the Heat organization, to know with any degree of certainly.
+It’s too soon for anyone, including the Heat organization, to know with any degree of certainty.
 The determination of next season’s luxury tax threshold, calculated in the first week of July, will have a major impact on such a decision.

 Nobody can predict the future.
 But we can prepare for it.